PC Guard offers unique support for runtime encryption and decryption of protected Windows 32/64 bit applications.

 In case of remote protection method RTE encrypted code is not executed during evaluation period (DEMO mode).
 Fragments of code are automatically bypassed in this case.
 You should be aware of this when marking code fragments with start and end labels.

-RTE encrypted code is executed only in licensed version of protected application (once the application is unlocked with valid activation code).
+RTE encrypted code is executed only in licensed (activated) version of protected application.

 PLAIN/USB/NETWORK protection method usage